-There are many small neighborhoods within each city, and each one generally has its own reputation and personality.
+There are many small neighbourhoods within each city, and each one generally has its own reputation and personality.
 Some areas are considered dangerous, but others are known for their friendly community of residents.
-Changing the character of a neighborhood often depends upon new people moving in and making an investment in their new homes, but it can be done if the current residents are motivated.
-Investments by the city or philanthropic agencies are often what spur the needed changes to make a neighborhood viable again.
+Changing the character of a neighbourhood often depends upon new people moving in and making an investment in their new homes, but it can be done if the current residents are motivated.
+Investments by the city or philanthropic agencies are often what spur the needed changes to make a neighbourhood viable again.

 When it comes to changing a small neighbourhood, revitalizing just one area can begin the process.
 Inner cities and their residents often lack funds for major changes, but choosing just one lot to improve can help residents get started.
 Teaching them how to make positive changes without a large investment of cash can make a big difference, so finding experts and volunteers willing to donate a few hours is often part of the work done by the local government.